Photo of Obergefreiter Johannes Flath

 showing him as a member of

-Gefreiter Johannes Flath is posted to the Cruiser Königsberg.
-During this period of the Phoney War, the Königsberg was used for minelaying in the North sea and Baltic patrols.
+The Cruiser Königsberg is returned to active duty in March 1940, when she was assigned to the invasion force for the attack on Norway.
+Gefreiter Johannes Flath is posted to the Cruiser Königsberg serving as Funkwart with the technical personnel.
+During the period of the Phoney War, leading up to the planned invasion of Norway the Königsberg was used for minelaying in the North sea and Baltic patrols.

 8-9 April 1940